NxPKG/khulnasoft-docs/content/analytics/network-analytics/understand/main-dashboard.md

 ## Data center country/Source data center

-Displays the top source Cloudflare data centers where the displayed traffic was ingested.
+Displays the top source Khulnasoft data centers where the displayed traffic was ingested.
 The same card can also display the country associated with these top source data centers.

 To switch between **Data center country** and **Source data center** information, use the dropdown in the card.